-Status: Passed the Senate and is pending in the Assembly Insurance Committee where it is expected to be materially amended.
+Status: Passed the Senate and is pending in the Assembly Insurance Committee.

 Employer Notices Following COVID-19 Exposure (AB 685)

 While California's workers compensation system requires employers to notify the appropriate government agencies about occupational injuries resulting in lost time and serious occupational injuries, this bill would enact new mandatory employer notification requirements related to COVID-19 exposures.